How to Track User Activity in WordPress

 How to Find the User Activity Tracking Report in Google Analytics

-If you’re using Universal Analytics and you want to be able to add User ID as a custom dimension to reports in Google Analytics, and/or if you want a Top Users by Sessions report right in your WordPress dashboard, you’ll need the MonsterInsights plugin at the Pro level or above, and the Custom Dimensions addon.
+Want a Top Users by Sessions report right in your WordPress dashboard?
+You’ll need the MonsterInsights plugin at the Pro level or above, and the Custom Dimensions addon.
 Let’s go over how to get these set up.

 First, you’ll need to install MonsterInsights on your site and connect it to Google Analytics.